Which Augmentation Should I Use? An Empirical Investigation of Augmentations for Self-Supervised Phonocardiogram Representation Learning: Results and Discussion

 and $n_1$, $n_2$ are the variances for each group respectively.
 The consensus on the interpretation of Cohen's d is generally that its sign means to either a negative or positive effect, while a magnitude of $d = 0.01$ up to $d = 2.0$ corresponds to a very small or very large effect, respectively.
 To calculate Cohen's $d$, we create two subgroups for each augmentation.
 Specifically, let $a$ be an augmentation under consideration.
 The first group ($x_1$) contains all experiments where $a$ was implemented, while the second group ($x_2$) consists of all experiments with the same set of augmentations but without $a$.
 For example, say that the augmentation under consideration is \emph{Noise}.
 One experiment to include in the first group would be the \emph{Noise vs Inversion} experiment.
 Therefore the corresponding experiment which should be added to the second group would be \emph{None vs Inversion}.
 The same process can be repeated for all augmentations and for all runs, including $2vs2$ experiments, as specified in Sec. \ref{sec:augmentations}.
 Accordingly, we calculate the effect of each augmentation based on the Out-of-Distribution Micro F1 scores for the PhysioNet2016 dataset, when trained on signals from PhysioNet2022.
 The magnitude of effect regarding each augmentation is presented in Table \ref{tab:effect_size}.

 Interestingly enough, the statistics presented in Fig. \ref*{fig:augmentation}, seem to agree with the effect sizes of each augmentation (Table \ref{tab:effect_size}).
 Based on Cohen's $d$ measure, the low-pass filters have the most important positive effect on robust SSL PCG learning.
 In simple terms, this means that the addition or application of low-pass cut-off filters during the pretraining phase of the encoder plays a significant role ($d > 1.0$) in learning robust representations.
+The above result agrees with the general consensus that important biosignal artifacts are present in low frequencies, whearas unrelated noise is attributed to higher frequencies \cite{bailey1990recommendations, SORNMO200555, vu2023importance}.
 Additionally, the application of \emph{Reverse} and \emph{Inversion} (i.e Random Flip) has an overall positive effect on training, as shown by the positive $d$ measure.
 What's more, the balanced reversion of inversion of the signals (i.e Random Flip with a .5\% chance), has the largest positive effect ($d \approx 1.8$), whereas the application of only one of the above flip augmentations seems to have approximately no effect on training.
 Similarly, but to a less degree, scaling the signals by a small factor, assists the model in extracting meaningful representations.
 On the other hand, the addition of noise, the application of high-pass filters and large scaling, generally appear to have a negative effect.
-The intuition behind the negative effect of noise, is that since the selected signals derive from an already ``noisy'' dataset, the additive noise renders them meaningless.
+The intuition behind the negative effect of noise, is that since the selected signals derive from an already ``noisy'' dataset, the additive noise renders them meaningless, while the application of high-pass filters removes important signal artifacts present in lower frequencies.

+Even though low-pass filters seem to be have the largest postive effect in training, they have to be combined with further transformations for a SSL model to reach optimal performance, as already mentioned.
 In the next section we present numerical results for all downstream tasks and experiments.